 The University Library Mission Statement (see above) and the University Mission Statement and Values all provide strong support of the activities manifested in the Action Plan.

-I am proud of the Library Faculty and their authoring of the Action Plan for Social Justice and Equity.
+I am proud of the Library Faculty and their authoring of the Action Plan for Social Justice and Equity (PDF).
 I encourage all of the University Community to read, reflect and embrace the actions called for.

 Dean of Library Services

 The goal of the library strategic planning process is to synthesize and document current thinking about library collections and services at California State University, Stanislaus, to provide guideposts for current and future pathways to change, and to measure the effectiveness of actions and accomplishments.
 The most recent strategic plan is the 2007 University Library Strategic Plan (PDF).

 In 2008, the University Library conducted a 2008 Support Unit Review (PDF) which included a self-study and an external review.

 In 2011 and 2012, the library surveyed students and faculty, respectively, to gauge satisfaction with and usage of various library services.
 Results from those surveys can be viewed below.

 In 2017, a student survey was conducted focusing on library study space usage, which contributed to the discussion of expanded library open hours.
 Results from those surveys can be viewed below.